 Cherry: Sylvia a self fertile variety that will produce sweet cherries on a small tree if grown in a container.
 Nectarine: Necta Zee a genetically dwarf variety, making it ideal for growing in containers with delicious crop of nectarines.
 It’s also possible to grow more exotic fruit like Pomegranite Pomegranite and citrus trees or Apricots Apricot such as Apricot ‘Aprigold’

 With such a wide choice of trees now suitable for smaller spaces, there’s nothing stopping you from creating a wonderful fruit cocktail in your own back garden!
+For more fruit growing suggestions and advice, head over to our fruit hub page.

 For the chance to be featured, share your plant pictures with us